PietYsabie/Python-Stock-Options-Loader/README.md

 STEP 1 - stocks are being selected with their probabilities for a share price increase

-STEP 2 - next, the options of this stock selection are downloaded; this 'Python Stock Options Loader' code snippet
+STEP 2 - next, the options related to this stock selection are downloaded; this 'Python Stock Options Loader' code snippet

 STEP 3 - apply predicted end prices at strike date for each option